pieces-app/plugin_sublime/README.md

 #### Copy Saved Material

-If you're in an asset sheet, you can quickly copy the asset content without selecting it using `command/ctrl + c`.
+If you're viewing a saved material, you can quickly copy the asset content without selecting it using `command/ctrl + c`.

 ### Right click to add an asset